FRBNY-DSGE/DSGE.jl/doc/README.md

 These various requirements are nicely addressed using a parameterized type hierarchy.

--`AbstractParameter{T<:Number}`: The common abstract supertype for all parameters.
+- `AbstractParameter{T<:Number}`: The common abstract supertype for all parameters.
-    -`Parameter{T<:Number, U<:Transform}`: The abstract supertype for parameters that are directly estimated.
+    - `Parameter{T<:Number, U<:Transform}`: The abstract supertype for parameters that are directly estimated.
-        -`UnscaledParameter{T<:Number, U:<Transform}`: Concrete type for parameters that do not need to be scaled for equilibrium conditions.
+        - `UnscaledParameter{T<:Number, U:<Transform}`: Concrete type for parameters that do not need to be scaled for equilibrium conditions.
-        -`ScaledParameter{T<:Number, U:<Transform}`: Concrete type for parameters that are scaled for equilibrium conditions.
+        - `ScaledParameter{T<:Number, U:<Transform}`: Concrete type for parameters that are scaled for equilibrium conditions.
-    -`SteadyStateParameter{T<:Number}`: Concrete type for steady-state parameters.
+    - `SteadyStateParameter{T<:Number}`: Concrete type for steady-state parameters.

 All `Parameter`s have the following fields: